DHRUVIT18/DHRUVIT18/README.md

 ## About Me 🚀

-- :man_student: I am a pre-final year student of Electronics And Communication at Indian Institute of Information technology ,Surat .I'm an open-source enthusiast, a learner and I'm deeply passionate about software development & innovation.
+- :man_student: I am a final year student of Electronics And Communication at Indian Institute of Information technology ,Surat .I'm an open-source enthusiast, a learner and I'm deeply passionate about software development & innovation.
 I believe in the power of community.

 - :technologist: I am passionate about FullStack development, Machine Learning, Data Structures and Algorithms and I enjoy learning new things.